Skip to main content

 Frequently asked questions

-The Verizon Unlimited 55+ plan requires the primary account holder to be 55 or older.
-There is no upper age limit, and the price is identical at 55, 65, or 85 — Verizon does not offer a separate 65+ or 70+ tier.
+Verizon requires the primary account holder to be 55 or older.
+There is no upper age limit, and the price is identical at 55, 65, or 85 — there is no separate 65+ or 70+ tier.

 How much is Verizon’s 55+ plan per month?expand_more